-At the national level, the recent experience of GHGs inventory was with the submission of the FRELs to the UNFCCC (https://redd.unfccc.int/files/moz_frel_report_final.v03_03102018.pdf).
+At the national level, the recent experience of GHGs inventory was with the submission of the FRELs to the UNFCCC ( https://redd.unfccc.int/files/moz frel report final.v03 03102018.pdf).
 The National Directorate of Climate Change is responsible for the communication of GHG emissions of Mozambique, as the focal point for climate change with the UNFCCC.
 The National Directorate of Climate Change coordinates with DINAF and FNDS on the production of such information.

-At the subnational level, the MRV unit from FNDS is currently responsible for the generation of all information related to emissions from deforestation for the ZILMP program and the national data, Provincial and District
+At the subnational level, the MRV unit from FNDS is currently responsible for the generation of all information related to emissions from deforestation for the ZILMP program.
+The MRV Unit is also generating estimates of emissions from deforestation at national, Provincial and District level.

-FRELs.
 To maintain the quality standards in the production of emissions estimates from deforestation, the MRV unit has developed SOPs on how to produce the estimates.

 Major institutional changes in institutional arrangements since the Approval of ERPD were: (1) Changes in the Ministries; (2) Change in the institutions.
-Before the approval of the ERPD, FNDS, DINAF, and the National Directorate of Environment was under the Ministry of Land, Environment and Rural Development (MITADER).
+Before the approval of the ERPD, FNDS, DINAF, and the National Directorate of Environment were under the Ministry of Land, Environment and Rural Development (MITADER).
 IIAM was under the Ministry of Agriculture and Food Security (MASA); after the elections in 2019, the new Government was formed, and the result was the extinction of MITADER with the creation of Ministry of Land and Environment (MTA), the extinction of MASA with the creation of the Ministry of Agriculture and Rural Development (MADER).
 As a result, FNDS and IIAM were moved to MADER, while the National Directorate of Environment and DINAF moved to MTA.
 The climate change component of National Directorate of Environment was moved to a new Directorate, the National Directorate of Climate Change.
 This new setting is important as FNDS and DINAF now interact with the national Directorate of Climate Change on issues related to Reporting.
 Despite these changes on the institutional arrangements and lack of a formal institutional arrangement, the components of the Forest Monitoring System can deliver the function of producing the emissions from deforestation at all levels.